wp-plugins/wp-spreadplugin/readme.txt

 == Frequently asked questions ==

+= It shows "No articles in Shop", but there are articles in the Spreadshirt-Shop =

+Sometimes it takes some time to refresh the API-cache of Spreadshirt.
+In most cases it's done within 8 hours :(

 = How can I reduce the space between color selection and price? =

 I added a spacer div to give you the ability to change the space/appearance.